 That is exactly what transpose does:

 stocktrade | timeslice 1m | extract “(?<response_time>d+$)” | toInt(ceil(response_time/100) * 100) as response_time | count by _timeslice, response_time | transpose row _timeslice column response_time

 Here we tell the query engine to rearrange the table using time slice values as row labels, and response time as column labels.

 This is especially useful when the data is visualized.
-The “stacking” option allows you to draw bar charts with values from different columns stacked onto each other, as shown below:
+The “stacking” option allows you to draw bar charts with values from different columns stacked onto each other.